 Along with being accomplished on the stage, this prolific actress has had lead roles in such series as Facts of Life, Sons and Daughters, Bret Maverick, Studio 5-B, and Cliff Hangers.
 She has also guest-starred in over 150 television series, including WKRP in Cincinnati, Fresh Prince of Bel Air, Heat of the Night, Perfect Strangers, Murder, She Wrote, Dallas, and Star Trek.
 Her television work also includes miniseries credits, Daughters of Privilege, Wheels, and Fire in the Sky.

-Ms. Dusay served as the Kansas Film Commissioner from 1984-98 and is still active in the organization's efforts to bring the film world to her home state of Kansas.
-An avid golfer, she resides in Manhattan and is the mother of actress Deborah Dusay Blocker and the late Randall Dusay, who died of AIDS in 1993; and grandmother to Deena Randall.
+Ms. Dusay served as the Kansas Film Commissioner from 1984-98 and was active in the organization's efforts to bring the film world to her home state of Kansas.
+Ms. Dusay was avid golfer and the mother of actress Deborah Dusay Blocker and the late Randall Dusay.
+Ms. Dusay became an advocate for to find a cure for HIV/AIDS after her son died of AIDS in 1993.

 1983 to 1987

 The Facts of Life